 |Aerodactyl Solo Raid Guide||Easy|

 |Flareon Solo Raid Guide||Hard|

 The raid mechanic introduced one of the few challenges available to trainers in Pokemon GO: soloing tier 3 raids.
-Of the 7 available tier 3 raid bosses, 5 can be comfortably defeated with a lone trainer using an optimized team.
+Of the 6 current tier 3 raid bosses, 4 can be comfortably soloed using an optimized team.

 Soloing a tier 3 raid requires knowledge of which Pokemon to use and how to best use them in battle to maximize their contribution.
 A trainer’s goals will also vary based on their trainer level and accessibility to in-game resources.
 This guide is intended to help players of all levels and in all environments.

 This raid boss reshuffle introduced species with typing boosted in windy weather, namely Flying and Psychic types.
 Unlike the previous cohort of tier 3 bosses, this group is overall much more challenging, marking the return of Alakazam to the tier 3 pool and the premier of Claydol, one of the most difficult tier 3 bosses to date.